alexandrecuer/sharebox/README.md

 <img src=public/images/doc/gmail_less_secure_captcha.png>

-# Installation on Heroku (for production)
+# Installation on Heroku (for production) from a development server
-You will need an heroku account and a S3 bucket as Heroku has an ephemeral file system

-## From a development server
+If you don't want to use the github integration method, an alternative option is possible

 Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)